Characters: Supernatural Special Children

 - "Iíve heard enough.
 Iím better off on my own.
 FYI, so are you."

 - Adaptational Heroism: In the anime, he doesn't grow to accept Azazel's influence and instead continues to only reluctantly follow him.
-He also doesn't realize that Sam was brought back to life thanks to a Crossroads Demon and instead believes that the wound wasn't fatal, genuinely relived to see he's alive.
+He also doesn't realize that Sam was brought back to life thanks to a Crossroads Demon and instead believes that the wound wasn't fatal, genuinely relieved to see he's alive.

-- Anti-Villain: Type III.
-By the end of "All Hell Breaks Loose, Part 1", he regretfully kills Sam so that he knows at least one of them will survive to kill Azazel, but Azazel then strong-arms Jake into working for him.
+- Anti-Villain: By the end of "All Hell Breaks Loose, Part 1", he regretfully kills Sam so that he knows at least one of them will survive to kill Azazel, but Azazel then strong-arms Jake into working for him.

 - Asshole Victim: Like Ava, he is killed after giving in to Azazel's influence.

 - Good-Looking Privates: He is wearing an Army Combat Uniform (ACU) with the rank insignia of a private.
 Dialogue reveals that he disappeared from Afghanistan.

 - Killed Off for Real: Shot three times in the back by Sam in "All Hell Breaks Loose, Part Two".

 - Knight Templar Big Brother: To his unnamed, unseen little sister.

 - The Lancer: To Sam in Cold Oak.